 An elective course, introduction to well-baby care, is available to freshman students at Lubbock.
-This provides an introduction to the care
+This provides an introduction to the care of infants as well as a broad overview of preventive pediatrics.
+Basic principles of physical diagnosis are taught during the sophomore year.

-MPD 71237-Pediatrics: A comprehensive overview of the physician's role in the care of the well and sick child.
+MPD 71237-Pediatrics.
+A comprehensive overview of the physician's role in the care of the well and sick child.